markstringer-dti/markstringer-dti.github.io/dti.md

 We need to have honest conversations with our bosses.
 We don't ever want to tell an armed man something that will make him fire his gun.

 OK.
-Let me tell you something that I know have worked and then I'll tell you some things that I *think* might work, although I haven't yet exactly figured out how to apply them in, what you'll see, is a slightly different context.
+Let me tell you something that I know have worked.
+Then I'll tell you some things that I *think* might work.
+Even though, I haven't yet exactly figured out how to apply them in, what you'll see, is a slightly different context.

 OK.
 What works?